akfraik/Kelley_Lab_Projects/README.md

-# Alex_Fraik ReadME File for Kelley Lab projects
+# Alex Fraik's "ReadME" File for Kelley Lab projects

 ## Here are all of the directories with my code across all of my PhD projects in the Kelley Lab at Washington State University (2015-2021)
 In this directory I have placed all of the files